-Building on initial preparation in the ADN or diploma program, the online RN to BSN degree program at Sullivan University prepares students for a broader scope of practice, providing a holistic perspective, and an understanding of the cultural, social, economic, community and leadership issues that impact patients and shape nursing care.
+Get an online nursing degree.
+Building on initial preparation in the ADN or diploma program, the online RN to BSN programs at Sullivan University prepares students for a broader scope of practice, providing a holistic perspective, and an understanding of the cultural, social, economic, community and leadership issues that impact patients and shape nursing care.

 To meet these needs, Sullivan offers courses focusing on evidence based practice, economics and finance, diversity in healthcare, management and leadership, community theory and family theory, quality care and patient safety and technology and informatics.
 This course content, and other competencies identified by the American Association of Colleges of Nursing and other professional organizations, is included.

 The online RN to BSN Program at Sullivan University provides critical knowledge and a valuable credential for the next step in your professional life.
 The online format allows students to earn a BSN degree in a timely manner — a degree based on the AACN Essentials for Baccalaureate Education, and on professional standards from national organizations.

 This top-quality program is provided in a 24/7 format that allows students from around the globe to interact and enhance their overall educational development.
 The RN to BSN experiences requires no mandatory log-in times, and Registered Nurses receive 60 block credits for previous nursing courses taken in the associate degree program.
 Using an accelerated format, core nursing courses are taken sequentially.

 All courses taken in the Sullivan University College of Nursing are taught by respected professionals in nursing with frontline experience in nursing practice and teaching.
 Over 80% of nursing faculty have a Doctorate, and all have a Master’s degree in nursing.
 Faculty are matched to the courses they teach, provide individualized attention and have the experience as well as the academic preparation that allows students to have a solid academic experience.